-Whenever possible, I try to cook meals from scratch using whole, unprocessed ingredients.
+I try to cook meals from scratch using whole, unprocessed ingredients whenever possible.
 This way, I know exactly what’s going into my body.

-And when it comes to sugar, try to limit added sugar as much as possible.
+And try to limit added sugar as much as possible when it comes to sugar.
 This includes things like candy, cookies, and soda.
-Instead, opt for foods that are naturally sweet, like fruit.
+Instead, opt for naturally sweet foods, like fruit.

-If you have a sweet tooth like me, dark chocolate is a great option.
+Dark chocolate is a great option if you have a sweet tooth like me.
 It’s high in antioxidants and relatively low in sugar.